 Austen holds a Doctorate in Medicine from King’s College London, a Masters in Public Administration (MPA) form the London South Bank University, an MSc in Pathology & Virology from Imperial College London & a BSc in Molecular Biology & Genetics from Queen Mary University of London.
 He was recently awarded Chartered Manager (C.Mgr) status by the Chartered Management Institute & is PRINCE2 certified.

-Austen is otherwise fascinated by psychological astrology, metaphysics, bees, honey & apitherapy.
+Austen is otherwise fascinated by bees, honey & apitherapy.
 Apparently, he continues to be inspired by Bach's reverential French Suites & Partitas, and considers Martha Argerich as the most formidable pianist alive today, with the veritable Andras Schiff in second place...

-et al., Does use of point of care testing improve cost effectiveness of the NHS Health Checks programme in the primary care setting?
-A cost minimisation analysis., Bmj Open, ISSN:2044-6055
+et al., 2017, Does use of point-of-care testing improve cost-effectiveness of the NHS Health Check programme in the primary care setting?
+A cost-minimisation analysis, Bmj Open, Vol:7, ISSN:2044-6055